juanjemdIos/somef-core/docs/output.md

-SOMEF supports three main output formats.
+SOMEF-core supports three main output formats.
 Each of them contains different information with different levels of granularity.
 Below we enumerate them from more granular to less granular:

 ## JSON format
 **Version:** 1.0.1

-Default SOMEF response (and more complete in terms of metadata).
+Default SOMEF-core response (and more complete in terms of metadata).
 The JSON format returns a set of categories, as shown in the snippet below:

 ```json
 {